 After all, data changes.
 There are new cases, new patients, new codes, new clients, new laws.
 If you build a model that cannot adapt to what will be demanded of it in the future, you have less a piece of cutting-edge technology, and more a future paperweight.

 When devising both of the models that the client is utilizing, our data architects built in a continuing education component.

-“We wanted this model to be set up for retraining,” Stein said.
+“We wanted this model to be set up for retraining,” Nguyen said.
 “We built it so that, as new data comes in, the client can run a fairly automated process to update the model and how the model weighs the inputs and that will affect outcomes and predictions.
 The model itself has built-in resilience.”